 RPO resound team:

 Ruth Currie (Head of Community and Education), Sophie Plumb (Community and Education Coordinator), Lisa Rodio (Community and Education Coordinator) and, of course, our fantastic RPO resound musicians.

-If you would like any further information about the work we do, or to be put onto our mailing list, please call us on 020 7608 8800.
+If you would like any further information about the work we do, or to be put onto our mailing list, please email us or call us on 020 7608 8800.